 How to make a new hire feel welcome

-31% of people have left a job within the first 6 months, and 43% of those are entry level positions.
+31% of people have left a job within the first 6 months, and 43% of those are entry-level positions.
 This shows the importance of setting a new hire up properly and laying the groundwork for later success.
-Set aside some time to go through everything they might need to know thoroughly and use these tips to make the on-boarding process easy and create a lasting impact.
+Set aside some time to go through everything they might need to know thoroughly and use these tips to make the onboarding process easy and create a lasting impact.

 1. Get everyone involved

 One way to ensure the rest of your company is invested in making the newbie feel welcome is by installing a buddy system.
-Assign someone to act as a mentor to the new employee and ensure that they make it clear that they are there to answer any queries (no matter how small).
+Assign someone to act as a mentor to the new employee and ensure it is clear that they are there to answer any queries (no matter how small).
 If your new hire is working across departments, then you might want to assign multiple people.

 2. Be ready for them to arrive

 There is nothing worse than turning up on day one and feeling as though your manager forgot you were coming.
 Clear a space in your schedule to meet your new employee when they turn up and show them how enthusiastic you are that they are starting.
-Even if this is just five minutes it will tell them that they are valued and that the stuff you said during the interview wasn’t just talk.
+Even if this is just five minutes it will tell them that they are valued and that what you said during the interview wasn’t just talk.

-Get their work space ready and waiting for them to arrive.
-Adding small details like an office notebook and pen, a company mug or welcome note will make all the difference.
+Get their workspace ready and waiting for them to arrive.
+Adding small details like an office notebook and pen, a company mug, or welcome note will make all the difference.
 Make sure everything works ahead of time – you don’t want to make them think they broke their computer on their first day.

 3. Create a unique and unusual new hire tradition

 This could be as simple as taking them to the liveliest bar in your area after their first week.
 Or you could go really out there and brainstorm ideas with your team to do something with true personality.
 Lever always welcome every new hire with a team GIF celebrating the new employee and showcasing genuine excitement that gets sent to them before their first day.
 Mailchimp has a scavenger hunt as part of their on-boarding process that includes a few weird tasks (selfie with an alien butt anyone?) and gets the newbie fully acquainted with every corner of the office.
-Figure out your own way to reflect your company culture and get something into place for every new hire.
+Figure out your own way to reflect your company culture and get something in place for every new hire.